 Figure LU-5 shows planned land use in areas adjacent to Fircrest.
-Future land use designations for adjacent lands west and south of Fircrest and its Potential Annexation Area are based on those indicated in the Pierce County Comprehensive Plan and the University Place Comprehensive Plan.
+Future land use designations for adjacent lands west and south of Fircrest are based on those indicated in the University Place Comprehensive Plan.
 Designations for the areas east and north of Fircrest are based on the City of Tacoma Generalized Land Use Plan.